nehashah264/SimpleRestfulWebAPI/README.md

 ## 🧠 Redis Caching

-- All product list queries are cached based on their filter and paging parameters.
+- All product list queries are cached and then filtered and paged.
+- Reset caching on any updated data.
 - Configurable via `appsettings.json`.

 ---